 Is Cornstarch Gluten Free?

-Corn is largely considered to be a “gluten-free” grain.
+Corn is largely considered to be a “gluten free” grain.
 However, I’ve shared previously that this is not the case.
-So, does cornstarch have gluten?
+So, is cornstarch gluten free?
 Well, corn contains a type of gluten called zein.
-So no, cornstarch is not gluten-free.
-In addition, Research shows that many with celiac and gluten sensitivity react to corn just as severely as wheat, barley, and rye.
+Research has shown that this gluten protein is similar in sequence and structure to the gluten proteins found in wheat and other grains.
+Just as wheat flour contains the gluten proteins of wheat, cornstarch still contains the zein gluten protein.
+For this reason, cornstarch is not gluten free.
+In addition, research shows that many with celiac and gluten sensitivity react to corn just as severely as wheat, barley, and rye.
+This is largely due to the fact that zein is so similar to the gluten proteins found in wheat.

-Aside from this fact, corn and cornstarch are oftentimes cross-contaminated with wheat and other grains, because many manufacturers of cornstarch also process foods that contain gluten.
-In addition, corn itself can be easily cross-contaminated in the fields and on the farms where it is grown.
+Even without the zein gluten protein, corn and cornstarch are often cross-contaminated with wheat and other grains, because many manufacturers of cornstarch also process foods that contain gluten.
+Additionally, corn itself can be easily cross-contaminated in the fields and on the farms where it is grown.

-While corn contains the gluten, zein, there are still brands that market their cornstarch as “Gluten Free.”
-Here are some of the brands to look out for that are claiming to be gluten-free despite the gluten content that exists in corn and cornstarch:
+While corn contains the gluten protein, zein, there are still brands that market their cornstarch as “Gluten Free.”
+Here are some of the brands to look out for that are claiming to be gluten free despite the gluten content that exists in corn and cornstarch:

 Hodgson Mill